weststack-io/insight-studio/docs/USER_GUIDE.md

 #### 5. **Preferences Management**
 - **Location**: `/dashboard` → Preferences tab
 - **Features**:
+  - Add topics of interest
-  - Set interest levels for different topics
+  - Set interest levels (Low, Medium, High) for each topic
-  - Update language preferences
+  - Remove topics you're no longer interested in
-  - Adjust content format preferences
+  - See how preferences affect your personalized content

 #### 6. **Profile Settings**
 - **Location**: `/dashboard` → Profile tab